 Inventory management is a critical component of supply chain management in that a supply chain’s reason for being is the movement of goods, either delivering raw materials and subcomponents to manufacturers or fulfilling orders for finished goods to consumers.
 Both help companies reduce costs, improve cash flow, and increase profit margins.

-Choosing the right suppliers is the responsibility of the procurement organization.
-Suppliers can have an impact on inventory.
-For example, achieving just-in-time availability depends on having reliable, qualified suppliers that can meet specific timelines for just-in-time delivery.
-If they cannot meet specific ship dates, production can be delayed and customers left hanging.
+Choosing the right suppliers is the responsibility of the Procurement organization.
+Suppliers can have a significant impact on inventory.
+For example, achieving just-in-time availability depends on having reliable, qualified suppliers that can meet specific delivery timelines.
+If they miss scheduled shipping dates, production and customer orders may be delayed, resulting in decreased customer satisfaction.

-Integrated business planning that combines statistical forecasts with actual demand signals helps ensure more accurate forecasts and inventory levels that meet your desired or target customer service levels.
-It helps you manage any uncertainty in demand and supplier lead times.
+Integrated business planning combines statistical forecasts with actual demand signals to provide up to date forecasts and inventory levels that meet your desired or target customer service levels.
+It helps you manage uncertainty in demand and supplier lead times.
 Replenishment orders are generated whenever an inventory position falls below a minimum threshold.
 These orders incorporate estimated lead times to ensure adequate stocking levels.
 Based on the specified inventory policy, the replenishment order may be a fixed order quantity or computed quantity, calculated as a difference between the maximum threshold and inventory position, and can be adjusted for minimum order quantities.

 If you’re ready to learn more about modern inventory management, a good place to start is by asking yourself the following questions: